-Targeted therapies are drugs or other substances that block the growth and spread of cancer by interfering with specific molecules.
+Targeted therapies are medicines that block the growth and spread of cancer by interfering with specific molecules.
 Targeted therapies differ from standard chemotherapy because they are designed to act on specific molecular targets and attack cancer cells without harming healthy cells.
 This is done by targeting some key differences between cancer cells and other cells.
 These targets may be genes, so the treatment aims to ‘switch off’ genes that tell cancer cells to grow or to ‘switch on’ genes that tell cancer cells to die.
 Other targeted therapies deliver substances directly to proteins in the cancer cell to destroy them or prevent growth.

 Targeted therapies need to be matched to your genes or particular cancer type.
 For some types of cancer, most patients have a target for targeted therapy.
 For some other cancer types, the tumour tissue must be tested to see if an appropriate target is present.
 Some patients will be offered targeted therapy if some other specific criteria are met, such as not responding to other treatment or if the cancer has spread.

 Most targeted treatments are given orally as a pill or capsule, or intravenously (directly into a vein).
 Oral treatments can usually be taken at home.
-You will need to go to a clinic or hospital for IV treatment.
+You will need to go to a clinic or hospital for intravenous (IV) treatment.
 Like other cancer treatments, targeted therapies may be given in cycles.
 This is a period of treatment followed by a period of rest.

 Types of targeted therapy